Haris Hajradinović: Kasımpaşa

 In January 2019, Hajradinović joined Turkish team Kasımpaşa on a deal until June 2022.
 He made his official debut for the side on 17 January in a Turkish Cup tie against Alanyaspor.
 A week later, he made his league debut against Rizespor.
 On 7 February, he scored his first goal for Kasımpaşa in a Turkish Cup fixture against Akhisarspor.
 Three months later, he scored his first league goal against Beşiktaş.

 Hajradinović made his 100th appearance for the club against Rizespor on 23 October 2021.

 In June 2022, he extended his contract with the squad until June 2026.

 In August, he was named team captain.

 Hajradinović played his 173rd game for Kasımpaşa on 22 October against Sivasspor, becoming their top all-time appearance maker.

 He appeared in his 200th match for the club against Gaziantep on 21 April 2024.

 In September 2025, Hajradinović suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.
+Over nine months after the injury, on 12 July 2026, he returned to the pitch.

+In April, he signed a new two-year deal with Kasımpaşa.